keithcheung/Fakeddit/README.md

 # Fakeddit
-Currently a work in progress to make basically a reddit replica with user authentication + thread commenting using graphql
+A basic reddit replica with user authentication + thread commenting using graphql

 This is how it currently looks when a user is already logged in: